-Chronic idiopathic urticaria (CIU) can look and feel different for everyone, but there are three things that all CIU symptoms have in common:
+CIU can look and feel different for everyone, but there are three common factors:

 The “chronic” in CIU means that symptoms last six weeks or more.
 CIU is an unpredictable form of chronic hives that can appear at any time with no identifiable cause.
 These hives may not go away for many months—or even years.
 CIU can be difficult to diagnose.

 Pronounced “ur-ti-kair-ee-uh,” this is the medical term for hives.
-Urticaria appear as red, itchy bumps or welts on the skin that can appear anywhere on the body.
+Urticaria appear as red, itchy bumps or welts on the skin, and can appear anywhere on the body.
 A red hive will turn pale when pressed in the center, which is called “blanching.”
 For every 10 people whose hives are chronic, at least seven of them have CIU.

 If you have already been diagnosed with CIU, know that you are not alone.
-In the U.S., around 1.5 million people suffer from this form of chronic hives.
-Women are twice as likely to get CIU, and most cases appear between the ages of 20 and 40.
+In the U.S., around 1.5 million people are affected by this form of chronic hives.
+Women are twice as likely as men to experience CIU, and most cases appear between the ages of 20 and 40.

 CIU & You is an educational program focused on supporting the specific needs of people suffering with chronic idiopathic urticaria.
-Developed in partnership with the Asthma and Allergy Foundation of America (AAFA), and made possible by Novartis Pharmaceuticals Corporation and Genentech, CIU & You aims to educate patients and encourage patients to better communicate their symptoms to their healthcare provider.
+Developed in partnership with the Asthma and Allergy Foundation of America (AAFA), and made possible by Genentech, Inc. and Novartis Pharmaceuticals Corporation, CIU & You aims to educate and encourage patients to better communicate their symptoms to their healthcare provider.

-If you are experiencing CIU, a specialist may ask you to recount symptoms during the course of an extended period to help confirm your diagnosis.
+If you are experiencing CIU, an allergist may ask you to describe symptoms during the course of an extended period to help confirm your diagnosis.
 While not life-threatening, CIU can cause severe itch and visible hives.
-During doctor visits, you can also be asked to describe your CIU symptoms.

-This program provides tools to help you share your personal story with your doctor to help manage your condition.
+This program provides tools to help you share your symptoms with your doctor so you can have a productive conversation about managing your condition.

-Vicki Lawrence – famous for her role on “The Carol Burnett Show” and “Mama’s Family” and more recently on “Hannah Montana” – is turning the spotlight to CIU.
+Vicki Lawrence – famous for her roles on “The Carol Burnett Show” and “Mama’s Family” and more recently on “Hannah Montana” – is turning the spotlight on CIU

-Vicki Lawrence is no stranger to being quick on her feet and playing off improv lines on stage.
+Vicki Lawrence is no stranger to being quick on her feet and delivering improv lines on stage.
 But when she was diagnosed with this form of chronic hives without a known cause, she was caught off-guard.